bempp/kifmm/README.md

 ```bash
 cargo add kifmm
 ```

+## Quickstart

+A quickstart example is available in the `kifmm/` directory's README, alongside instructions for building Python bindings or using the C bindings with CMake.

 ## Documentation
 The latest documentation of the main branch of this repo is available at [bempp.github.io/kifmm/kifmm/index.html](https://bempp.github.io/kifmm/kifmm/index.html).